climatetracecoalition/methodology-documents/2024/readme.md

-## Sectors covered by Climate TRACE
+## 2024 sectors covered by Climate TRACE